sPhaykrew/sPhaykrew/README.md

 # About Me
 - 👋 Hi, I’m Sakda Phaykew you can call me First
-- ⌨️ I’m currently working as a Android Developer
+- ⌨️ I’m currently working as a Flutter Developer
 - 👀 I’m interested in Android
 - 🌱 I’m currently learning Android
-- 📫 How to reach me s_phaykrew@hotmail.com
+- 📫 How to reach me s_plaikaew@hotmail.com

 # Languages & Tools
 - Languages \